Olympics-Athletics-Post-Bolt era in 100m begins in Tokyo | Sports-Games

 Olympics-Athletics-Post-Bolt era in 100m begins in Tokyo

+There were three preliminary heats overall and the first three in each heat qualify to round one, along with the athlete who posts the next fastest time.
+The world's top sprinters enter the equation later on Saturday, with the United States, who have won more golds in the event than all other nations combined, determined to take Bolt's mantle and regain their supremacy.

-The post-Usain Bolt era in the men's Olympic 100 metres began on Saturday in Tokyo, with Dorian Keletela, who is competing in the Games as part of the Olympic Refugee team, advancing to the next round with a personal best performance of 10.33 seconds.
-Jamaican Bolt won three straight titles beginning in Beijing in 2008 but since his retirement in 2017, nobody has really emerged to stamp their authority on the showpiece of athletics.
+The post-Usain Bolt era in the men's Olympic 100 meters began on Saturday in Tokyo with Dorian Keletela, who is competing as part of the Olympic Refugee team, advancing to the next round with a personal best of 10.33 seconds.
+Bolt won three straight titles from Beijing in 2008 and his retirement in 2017 has left something of a vacuum in the showpiece athletics event, with no one stepping up to fill the Jamaican's shoes.

 ALSO READ